KeltonMVP/rules/docs/factions/gang-rules.en.md

 ### Hours Played

-<span style="color:var(--pink);">4.3</span> All faction members are required to have a minimum of real hours played within a month.
+<span style="color:var(--pink);">4.3.1</span> All faction members are required to have a minimum of real hours played within a month.
 The number of hours and sanctions for their absence can be found in [Leader Rules -> Member Activity](../leaders/leader-rules.md/#member-activity).

-<span style="color:var(--pink);">4.4</span> Players with a minimum seniority of one year in the faction, who have shown seriousness and involvement, are eligible, upon their request, <span style="color:var(--green);">to be exempted</span> from the requirement to accumulate real hours played in a specific month.
+<span style="color:var(--pink);">4.3.2</span> Players with a minimum seniority of one year in the faction, who have shown seriousness and involvement, are eligible, upon their request, <span style="color:var(--green);">to be exempted</span> from the requirement to accumulate real hours played in a specific month.

-<span style="color:var(--pink);">4.5</span> This benefit <span style="color:var(--pink);">can be used only once a year</span> and will only exempt you from the requirement of played hours, not from submitting activity reports for that month.
+<span style="color:var(--pink);">4.3.3</span> This benefit <span style="color:var(--pink);">can be used only once a year</span> and will only exempt you from the requirement of played hours, not from submitting activity reports for that month.
 You still need to submit reports or opt for an inactivity request for the allowed period and use optional reports if you have them for the remaining period.

 ## 5. Website Complaints

 ### Reporting Colleagues/Your Leader

-<span style="color:var(--pink);">5.1</span> Reporting colleagues or the leader directly on the website, even from secondary accounts, is prohibited, except for illegal businesses, account hacking, codes, prohibited mods, bug abuse, advertising, scams (<span style="color:red;">sanction: Faction Warn</span> for the first offense, <span style="color:red;">dismissal</span> if it continues).
+<span style="color:var(--pink);">5.1.1</span> Reporting colleagues or the leader directly on the website, even from secondary accounts, is prohibited, except for illegal businesses, account hacking, codes, prohibited mods, bug abuse, advertising, scams (<span style="color:red;">sanction: Faction Warn</span> for the first offense, <span style="color:red;">dismissal</span> if it continues).

-<span style="color:var(--pink);">5.2</span> Colleagues can be reported to the leader via a private message on the forum.
+<span style="color:var(--pink);">5.1.2</span> Colleagues can be reported to the leader via a private message on the forum.
 The leader can be reported to the admins [by opening a ticket on the website](https://www.rpg.b-zone.ro/ticket).

-<span style="color:var(--pink);">5.3</span> Colleagues also include members of the same type of factions for taxi, instructors, and departments.

 ### Proofs

-<span style="color:var(--pink);">5.4</span> All proofs from the server must include server markings with the date, time, player's name, and server name (<span style="color:var(--pink);">invalid proofs</span>).
+<span style="color:var(--pink);">5.2.1</span> All proofs from the server must include server markings with the date, time, player's name, and server name (<span style="color:var(--pink);">invalid proofs</span>).

-<span style="color:var(--pink);">5.5</span> A proof is valid for a maximum of 3 days (<span style="color:var(--pink);">invalid proofs</span>).
+<span style="color:var(--pink);">5.2.2</span> A proof is valid for a maximum of 3 days (<span style="color:var(--pink);">invalid proofs</span>).
 You have 24 hours to provide evidence in your defense, except when you have an inactivity request.
 In this case, you have 24 hours after the expiration of inactivity to present the evidence.

-<span style="color:var(--pink);">5.6</span> For browser-based proofs, only videos are accepted where at least one page refresh is given to demonstrate that the proof is not falsified (<span style="color:var(--pink);">invalid proofs</span>).
+<span style="color:var(--pink);">5.2.3</span> For browser-based proofs, only videos are accepted where at least one page refresh is given to demonstrate that the proof is not falsified (<span style="color:var(--pink);">invalid proofs</span>).

 ### Language and Witnesses

-<span style="color:var(--pink);">5.7</span> It is forbidden to severely insult or speak vulgarly in complaints (<span style="color:red;">sanction: dismissal</span>).
+<span style="color:var(--pink);">5.3.1</span> It is forbidden to severely insult or speak vulgarly in complaints (<span style="color:red;">sanction: dismissal</span>).

-<span style="color:var(--pink);">5.8</span> Inappropriate comments in complaints, various offenses through evidence, inciting arguments without providing valid evidence for the reported issue and without being involved in the actions that led to the reported problem will be sanctioned as follows:
+<span style="color:var(--pink);">5.3.2</span> Inappropriate comments in complaints, various offenses through evidence, inciting arguments without providing valid evidence for the reported issue and without being involved in the actions that led to the reported problem will be sanctioned as follows:

 - for witnesses added by the <span style="color:var(--pink);">COMPLAINANT</span> as well as for the complainant (the one who opens the complaint): the complaint will be ignored, with no right to refile the complaint.
 - for witnesses added by the <span style="color:var(--green);">ACCUSED</span> as well as for the accused (the faction member who is reported): they will be sanctioned with <span style="color:red;">Verbal Warning</span> for minor things or <span style="color:red;">Faction Warn</span> for more serious matters, in addition to the sanction they should receive for the complaint if they were guilty of something.